Last updated: 23-05-2024. From web page: Council Constitution.

 2. All variations to a contract must be made in accordance with the provisions of the PCR 2015 or PSR 2023, where relevant.

-3. Officers must ensure that the appropriate budget holder has the funds in place for the variation and that the necessary budget approval from Finance has been obtained before the variation is agreed.
+3. Officers must ensure that the appropriate budget holder has the funds in place for the variation and/or extension and that the necessary budget approval from Finance has been obtained before the variation or extension is agreed.

-4. Officers must always obtain advice from the Procurement Team before agreeing any variations to contracts if the variation is not already expressly provided for within the terms and conditions of the contract.
+4. Officers must always obtain advice from the Contract Management Team before agreeing any variations to contracts if the variation is not already expressly provided for within the terms and conditions of the contract.

 5. All variations approved in accordance with these Rules must be documented in writing and signed by an authorised signatory on behalf of the Council and counter-signed by the supplier.

-7. In respect of contracts below the PCR Threshold and subject to any legal restrictions and compliance with these Rules, any variation to an existing contract where the consequent change in price (determined in accordance with the contract terms) is such that the annual value of the variation is:
+7. In respect of contracts below the PCR Threshold and subject to any legal restrictions and compliance with these Rules, any variation to an existing contract where the variation is not expressly provided for and where the consequent change in price (determined in accordance with the contract terms) is such that the annual value of the variation is:

 2. equal to or greater than £25,000 (excluding VAT) or 15% (excluding VAT) of the original annual Contract Value (whichever is the lesser), the variation must be authorised by the Director of Commissioning – Integrated Health & Care (or his or her delegate) or the Head of Supplier Management

-8. In respect of Contracts equal to or above the PCR Threshold and subject to any legal restrictions and compliance with these Rules, any variation which is not provided for within the terms and conditions of the Contract. must be authorised by the Director of Commissioning – Integrated Health and Care or the Head of Supplier Management
+8. In respect of Contracts equal to or above the PCR Threshold, or within the scope of the PCR 2023, any variation which is not provided for within the terms and conditions of the Contract. must be authorised by the Director of Commissioning – Integrated Health and Care or the Head of Supplier Management.
+The assessment of whether or not a variation is permitted under this Rule shall be done so in accordance with Regulation 72 of PCR 2015, Regulation 13 or 14 of the PSR 2023 or Regulation 43 of CCR 2016, as applicable.

-9. In respect of contracts above £5,000 (excluding VAT) in Contract Value (excluding VAT), officers must ensure that any agreed variations are communicated to the Procurement Team and the Procurement Team shall record all such variations on the Contracts Register.
+9. In respect of contracts above £5,000 (excluding VAT) in Contract Value (excluding VAT), officers must ensure that any agreed variations and/or extensions are communicated to the Contract Management Team and the Contract Management Team shall record all such variations and extensions on the Contracts Register.